SamPutnam/Index/README.md

 An index of past and current projects, ranked by last code commit.
+The alive projects do not contain code.

 Last code commit does not count non-code changes and correlates strongly with project health (alive --> dead).